skanzajamal/employee-api/README.md

 in your IDE press debug or run button, then the application will start on port 8081

 for api docs open in browser http://localhost:8081/swagger-ui/index.html#

+provid username = "admin" and password = "password", then Swagger will be successfully interact with the endpoints.

 # Viewing messages in Kafka